Templarian/ts-node-editor/README.md

 # TypeScript Node Editor

+> Note: This is a work in progress.

 Build self contained TypeScript friendly scripts that can be modified with a no-code node editor.

 - 0 dependencies (TypeScript is an assumed peer dependency)